 - The potential impact of the dissertation overall as well as the potential impact of the research project on the dissertation;

 - The likelihood that the project and the applicant would make a significant contribution to the theme of Breakdown;

 - The likelihood that the fellow and the project would contribute to a multidisciplinary humanities environment incorporating a diversity of experiences, identities, and disciplines.

 Deadline.
-Applications must be submitted by Monday, February 15, 2021.
+Applications must be submitted by Monday, March 7, 2022.